 Research suggests that activity monitoring encourages people to live healthier lives.
 Indeed, many Fitbit users say they feel fitter, calmer and happier since using their device.
 Fitbits can even help us feel more connected because the app allows us to share our achievements with others.

 Fitness watches certainly have the potential to improve our health, but it’s important to choose the right one.
-Head over to our article for more information about the best Fitbit for Kids
+Head over to our comparison of all the latest Fitbit models to make your choice easier.

 So, which Fitbit device will you choose?
 Leave a question below if you need some advice!